JuanitoFatas/Guides/guides/edge/contributing_to_ruby_on_rails.md

 ### Iterate as Necessary

 It's entirely possible that the feedback you get will suggest changes.
-Don't get discouraged: the whole point of contributing to an active open source project is to tap into community knowledge.
+Don't get discouraged: the whole point of contributing to an active open source project is to tap into the knowledge of the community.
 If people are encouraging you to tweak your code, then it's worth making the tweaks and resubmitting.
 If the feedback is that your code doesn't belong in the core, you might still think about releasing it as a gem.

 #### Squashing commits

-One of the things that we may ask you to do is "squash your commits," which will combine all of your commits into a single commit.
+One of the things that we may ask you to do is to "squash your commits", which will combine all of your commits into a single commit.
 We prefer pull requests that are a single commit.
 This makes it easier to backport changes to stable branches, squashing makes it easier to revert bad commits, and the git history